LorenzoCoronati/local-docker/README.local-docker.md

 #### Skeleton

-If you are applying Local-docker on a Skeleton based project, replace `docker-sync.yml` with `dockers-sync.skeleton.yml` and `docker-compose.yml` with `docker-compose.skeleton.yml`.
+If you are applying Local-docker on a Skeleton based project do either of these two:

+        $ ./ld skeleton-switch # ONLY if you do use this with Skeleton -based project.
+        $ ./ld init # asks if you what config to use (Skeleton or not).

 Drupal should also connect to correct database host.
 This is usually done via your site's `settings.php` -file.
 Skeleton uses `localhost` as